31 Mar 2022

 Financial forecasts

 A financial forecast and analysis allows an individual to make an informed choice about what is right for them and their family at the outset.
 This comprehensive financial forecast will consider so much more than just the numbers.
 The robust level of detail required for the input considers them as a person, their aims and objectives, their goals and aspirations.
-Investing the time to accurately review what they want and what they really need helps determine just how much is enough, and can be a useful guide when entering into negotiations.
+Investing the time to accurately review what they want and what they really need helps determine just how much is enough when selling the business, and can be a useful guide when entering into negotiations.

 Analysing the outcomes